yuanLeeMidori/OSD600.GoodLinkOrBadLink/README.md

 ### GoodLinkOrBadLink

-This command line tool helps you to test bundle of URLs.
+This command line tool helps you to test bundles of URLs.
 Just install the tool and run it with your file that contains the URLs that you're not sure which of them are valid and which of them are not.

 #### Environment